Schroder ISF* Global Cities

 • Real estate and property risk: Real estate investments are subject to a variety of risk conditions such as economic conditions, changes in laws (e.g. environmental and zoning) and other influences on the market.

-• Sustainable Investing Risk: The fund applies sustainability criteria in its selection of investments.
-This investment focus may limit the fund's exposure to companies, industries or sectors and the fund may forego investment opportunities that do not align with its sustainability criteria chosen by the investment manager.
-As investors may differ in their views of what constitutes sustainability, the fund may invest in companies that do not reflect the values of any particular investor.
+• Sustainability risk: The fund has the objective of sustainable investment.
+This means it may have limited exposure to some companies, industries or sectors and may forego certain investment opportunities, or dispose of certain holdings, that do not align with its sustainability criteria chosen by the investment manager.
+The fund may invest in companies that do not reflect the beliefs and values of any particular investor.

 • Market risk: The value of investments can go up and down and an investor may not get back the amount initially invested.